Theopoetics: Icons of the South

 As a poet, Will Campbell brought “news from the heart.”
 As profane priest, he took on the literal meaning of the word profane, “living outside the temple.”
 As an equal opportunity prophet, he brought that news into a social-political-religious context.
 I explore the importance of the contributions made to those who wish to follow the call and live the vision of Jesus in the context of a religion-soaked culture, exploring this southern theopoetic preacher and priest, using Will’s cane as a metaphor.
 I extract eight important things Will teaches us about Mr. Jesus, katallagete and koinonia.

 - Heath Carpenter, Harding University, “T Bone Burnett and ‘Country’ Music's Contested Theology”

 - Vinson (Lee) Edwards, Harding University, “Jesus, Popular Culture, and the Politics of the Margins: A Theomusicological Analysis of the Drive-By Truckers”

-- Vic Hunter, Christian Church (Disciples of Christ), Retired, “Will Campbell: Theopoetic Preacher, and Profane Priest”
+- Vic Hunter, Independent Scholar, Denver, CO, “Will Campbell: Theopoetic Preacher, and Profane Priest”